 Top-seeded Rafael Nadal rallies to reach Rogers Cup semis

-Top-seeded Rafael Nadal rallies to reach Rogers Cup semisRafael Nadal, of Spain, serves to Fabio Fognini, of Italy, during the Rogers Cup mens tennis tournament Friday, Aug.
-9, 2019, in Montreal.
-(Paul Chiasson/The Canadian Press via AP)

-MONTREAL (AP) -- Top-seeded Rafael Nadal rallied to reach the Rogers Cup semifinals Friday night, beating No. 7 Fabio Fognini of Italy 2-6, 6-1, 6-2.
+MONTREAL — Top-seeded Rafael Nadal rallied to reach the Rogers Cup semifinals Friday night, beating No. 7 Fabio Fognini of Italy 2-6, 6-1, 6-2.

 The winner last year in Toronto for his fourth title in the event, Nadal won his 380th ATP Masters 1000 match, a day after breaking a tie with Roger Federer for the tour record.
 Nadal has 82 singles victories, winning the French Open in June for his second title of the year.